DNA and Barrow Lousada genealogy

 Our first exposure to DNA technology was when our distant cousin Michael Waas suggested some male-line Lousadas be entered into a study of male-line Sephardic descent.
 This study was drawn upon in early 2020 by his collaborator Adam Brown when he covered the use of Y-DNA data in Jewish genealogy - paper uploaded here (see also ref 306).
 Allan and Jeremy Lousada duly proved to be extremely close Y matches with a rare haplotype E-FT 333503 (derived somehow from the North African haplogroup EM35) while Bob Leuzarder (see below) was not a match (his haplotype is R-BY 193173 of the R1b haplogroup which is common among European males; the genealogical significance of this result is discussed below).
 On 21 Oct 2021 Adam Brown advised us of the next closest Lousada Y match - from Finland.
 This match has 33 out of 37 STRs in common with Allan Lousada; this is 4 genetic steps or about 300 years (9 to 12 generations) from birth of a common ancestor but the genealogical picture is currently inadequate to explain the match other than that a Finnish great-grandfather was 'Mediterranean'.
 Adam Brown also, in the online discussion group Sephardic Diaspora during 2019, referred to the Ashkenasi founder effect (see here) and to the likelihood that Randy Schoenberg does not descend from the small number of original founders of the Ashkenasi community.
 But when Ed Barrow got his Y-DNA results back they placed him in the R-Y19847 haplogroup, and things got interesting.
 For as Michael Waas observed 'I briefly looked over the results and I can tell you that Ed belongs to one of our founding Ashkenazi lineages that also has been in the Jewish people probably since the beginning.
 I have brought Adam Brown in to the discussion for further information and detail.
 I didn't see any matches necessarily that descend from Simon Michael Pressburg; of course, if you know any direct Y descendants of him, we could test that theory..'.
 Ed's matches point to Myers and Wertheimer ancestors, and these families are present in the circle of Simon Michael Pressburg (see here).

 In the meantime, John Griffiths, descendant of Joseph Barrow, has proved inspirational in raising our interest in DNA.
 In late 2019 he compared his and Julian Land's autosomal DNA data on GEDmatch.
 It was exciting to experience this first match but it was insignificant (a single 3.4cM segment match on our 8th chromosome) and much less than might have been expected for 6th cousins (common ancestors Simon Barrow 1709-1802 and Bailah Montefiore 1720-73) but probably illustrates how drastically autosomal DNA can be discarded.
 Randy Schoenberg provided access to his DNA records, and a number of matches with Randy Schoenberg were found.
 Further work on our Schoenberg matches (see here) was necessary to clarify the situation as discussed below.
 The de Symons connection might be expected to give single and double descendants of Simon Barrow of Bath a greater link to Randy Schoenberg and his ancestor Simon Michael Pressburg compared with those Barrow descendants like John Griffiths who do not have this connection.
-However, the situation is not quite so simple (see here) and our work raises the possibility that Baron Lyon de Symons may not be a biological descendant of Simon Michael Pressburg.
+However, the situation is not quite so simple (see here) and our work raises the possibility that the grandson of Simon Michael Pressburg - Baron Lyon de Symons - though the legal father of the wife of Simon Barrow of Bath may not be her biological father!
 Julian Land and Michael Waas compared their autosomal DNA and as Michael reported on 25 Jan 2020 'we do have some very small 3cM segments shared between us.
 But who knows if that's from the Portuguese or Ashkenasi sides of our families'.
 Indeed, we have no certain knowledge of common ancestry - corresponding to our increasing certainty that Abraham Israel Pereira (an ancestor of Michael) did not have a Baruch Lousada mother but rather became by marriage a nephew of Isaac Baruch Lousada #42.

 Cr2 218-220m